• Home

 And when SHTF, even the air you breathe may not be trustworthy.

 Better safe than sorry.
-Here’s our how to buy a gas mask guide.
+Here’s our how-to buy a gas mask guide.

 Choking to death is not something I’m interested in experiencing.
-So invest in a good Israeli Civilian Gas Mask for your breathing pleasure.

 Military Compass

-So toss a high-quality military grade compass into your pack to help you navigate your new nomadic existence.
+So toss a high-quality military-grade compass into your pack to help you navigate your new nomadic existence.

 Tools For Self Defense